-- 1. Vacuum-seal both connection flanges. - 2.
-Store the roots pump only in dry, dust-free rooms, within the specified ambient conditions. - 3.
-Evacuate and then fill the suction chamber with nitrogen to achieve the best corrosion protection for the roots pump. - 4.
-In rooms with humid or aggressive atmospheres, seal the roots pump airtight in a plastic bag, together with a drying agent. - 5.
-Change the lubricant after a storage period of more than 2 years. - 6.
+- 1. Close both connection flanges. - Check that the other openings, such as sealing gas connections or measurement connections are correctly closed. - 3.
+Store the roots pump only in dry, dust-free rooms, within the specified ambient conditions. - In rooms with humid or aggressive atmospheres, seal the roots pump airtight in a plastic bag, together with a drying agent. - The best corrosion protection for the roots pump is achieved by evacuating and then filling the suction chamber with nitrogen. - Change the lubricant after a storage period of more than 2 years. - 4.
 If you intend to store the roots pump for longer periods, we recommend that you use a special corrosion protection agreed with Pfeiffer Vacuum.